 Parking is available at an hourly rate in the Austin Tower carpark, entrance from Studley Road.
-It is then a 5-minute walk through the hospital to reach the Bowen Centre – see the map above for directions.
+It is then a 5-minute walk through the hospital to reach the Sleep and Respiratory laboratories.

 People participating in research projects can park in this carpark for no cost (an exit voucher will be provided).